blade-ui-kit/docs/countdown.md

 # Countdown

 The `countdown` component provides you with an easy way to display a countdown timer on your site.
 It makes use of JavaScript and [Alpine.js](https://github.com/alpinejs/alpine) to do the countdown.
-You can provide any `DateTimeInterface` object to start the calculation.
+You can provide any `DateTimeInterface` object to start the countdown.

 ## Installation